 The Quadram Institute is a new interdisciplinary research institute at the forefront of a new era in food and health research and will provide you with a stimulating and rewarding environment to work in.
-It brings together clinical and non-clinical scientists, in a new state-of-the-art building, due for completion in early 2018.

-With over 11,000 people including 3,000 scientists and clinicians and an annual research spend of over £100 million, the Norwich Research Park is a leading centre for research in food, health and the environment.
+With over 11,000 people including 3,000 scientists and clinicians and an annual research spend of over £170 million, the Norwich Research Park is a leading centre for research in food, health and the environment.

-The Quadram Institute benefits from being located on the edge of Norwich, combining a pleasant location set in 230 hectares of parkland with proximity to Norwich, a vibrant city that mixes the past and the future to make an inspiring place to live and work.
+The Quadram Institute benefits from being located on the edge of Norwich, combining a pleasant location set in 230 hectares of parkland with proximity to Norwich, a vibrant university city that mixes the past and the future to make an inspiring place to live and work.